 Technical qualifications – a necessary evil?

-Independent and accredited exam bodies such as ISACA, (ISC)2, CompTIA, APMG, and IBITGQ have been created to counteract the commercial bias of vendors, and to provide consistent and comparable qualifications on an international basis.
+Independent and accredited exam bodies such as ISACA, (ISC)2, CompTIA, APMG, and IBITGQ have been created to counteract vendors’ commercial bias and to provide consistent qualifications on an international basis.

-But who verifies the independence and quality of the courses and exams offered by these organizations?
+But who verifies the independence and quality of the courses and exams offered these organizations offer?